evgenyneu/moa/README.md

 imageView.moa.url = "http://site.com/image.jpg"
 ```

-The closure will be called after download finishes and before the image
+The closure will be called after download finishes and before the image is assigned to the image view.

-is assigned to the image view.
-This is a good place to manipulate the image before it is shown.
-The closure returns an image that will be shown in the image view.
+* This is a good place to manipulate the image before it is shown.
+* The closure returns an image that will be shown in the image view.
 Return nil if you do not want the image to be shown.

-Note that the closure as called in the *main queue*.
+* The closure as called in the *main queue*.
 Use `onSuccessAsync` instead if you need to do time consuming operations.

-When `errorImage` is supplied and an error occures the success closures are called.
+* When `errorImage` is supplied and an error occurs the success closures are called.

 ### Supplying error closure